 Free tradelines exist, but they may not have worth.

-Tradelines cost what they cost because there’s costs involved.
+Tradelines cost what they cost because there are costs involved.

 It’s important to do it right if you want your credit score to increase.